jbilcke/chatbotify/README.md

 # Chatbotify

-*Convert a dialogue into a chatbot using a*
+*Convert a dialogue document into an interactive chatbot*

 This project is a weekend project to test an idea: how easy would it be to convert chat history of a living or dead person into a chatbot?